 "We've heard the criticism.
 We've heard the concerns, and we take that very seriously and have taken it to heart," Price said.

-Politico first reported Price's use of charter jets for official business earlier this week.
-The secretary has traveled on taxpayer-funded charter flights at least 24 times since May, the news site also reported Thursday, citing people familiar with his travel plans and a review of HHS documents.
+Politico first reported Price's use of charter jets for official business earlier this week, and followed that article with a story Thursday that said the secretary has traveled on charter flights at least 24 times since May, citing people familiar with his travel plans and a review of HHS documents.

 Copyright 2017 Cable News Network.
 Turner Broadcasting System, Inc. All Rights Reserved.